CogChameleon/ChromaTag/README.md

 Follow the steps below to install dependencies (common and OpenCV) before building ChromaTag.

 #### Common ####
-These are common Unix libraries used to acquire and build c++ programs from source.
-In particular, ChromaTag uses cmake.
+These are common Unix libraries used to build c++ programs from source.
 ```
 sudo apt-get install git
 sudo apt-get install build-essential